perrys222242/P2_Ames_Housing/README.md

-# Home-pricing modeling for the Ames-Iowa market.
+# Home-pricing Models for the Ames-Iowa Market.
 by p.Shyr

 A report of the model analysis performed on the Ames dataset is presented in this folder including 5 notebooks in total.